Scripture Reference: Jeremiah 36

 Another fun thing you could do is to use bible concordances to look up Hebrew letters.
 Then write the Hebrew letters on the scroll and let the children guess what they are.
 A simple word to write would be “Shalom” which is the Hebrew word for peace.

 God’s promised his people that he would always take care of them.
-All the people had to do was to worship God and try their best to obey him.
-If they did this then God promised to never let the enemies win over them and hurt them.
+All the people had to do was follow and worship God and try their best to obey him.
+If they did this, God promised never to let the enemies win over them and hurt them.
 God’s people used to be divided into two kingdoms.
 They had two names – Israel and Judah.
 The kingdom of Israel did not obey God.
-They worshiped idols.
+They worshiped idols and treated each other badly.
 Enemies came and destroyed the kingdom of Israel.

 The other kingdom, Judah, had many kings over the years.
 Some were good kings who worshiped God; others were not good and worshiped idols.
 When the people of Israel again forgot God and served idols, God sent the prophet Jeremiah to them.
 God told Jeremiah, “Take a scroll and write on it all the words I have spoken to you.”